ydb-platform/ydb-nodejs-sdk/packages/topic/README.md

 - `onPartitionSessionStart?`: hook to adjust read/commit offsets per session
 - `onPartitionSessionStop?`: on a graceful stop runs while the session is still committable and is awaited before the stop response — the last chance to commit processed offsets; on a forced stop or end-of-partition it is informational
 - `onCommittedOffset?`: observe every server-confirmed commit advance (commit acks, stop watermarks, offset overrides)

+`reader.bufferedBytes` exposes the server-accounted bytes currently retained by the reader and not yet fully delivered through `read()`.

 TopicReaderSource supports partition filters and time‑based selectors: